 Fox News reports that the booming, currently still unregulated e-cigarette industry is enticing a number of states to propose new taxes to cover for the sales.
 While the health effects of e-cigarettes are still not fully known, the Centers for Disease Control and Prevention claim that e-cigarettes have “far fewer of the toxins found in smoke compared to traditional cigarettes,” and many individuals suggest that they have been able to stop smoking cigarettes by switching to this nicotine-providing alternative.
 One study found that e-cigarettes are as effective as nicotine patches in helping smokers quit.

-You would think that would be welcomed news by the pests in the anti-smoking rackets.
-You would be wrong.
+You would think that would be welcomed news by the anti-smoking people, but you would be wrong.
 They never gave a damn about the health of smokers.
-The demented sadists in these movements just like pushing people around and making them suffer.
-The move to e-cigs is now revealing the truth about these dickheads.
-Instead of encouraging what is a rather obvious harm reduction, they are trying to ban this new gadget.
-New York City extended their smoking bans to e-cigs, which is hilarious as it is impossible to enforce.
-From my observation, the user can do it undetected with little effort.
+The people in these movements just like pushing people around.
+The advent of e-cigarettes is now making that plain.
+Instead of encouraging harm reduction, they are trying to ban this new gadget.
+New York City also banned e-cigs, which is hilarious as it is impossible to enforce, as the user can do it undetected with little effort.

-Of course, Tubby and his cronies in Trenton just want the money.
-The hilarious part is this whole thing is pitting lunatics against the legal plunder crowd.
+Of course, the politicians just want the money.
+The hilarious part is this whole thing is it pits the busybodies against the legal plunder crowd.
 The anti-pleasure fanatics are out trying to ban the sale of cigarettes, while the blood suckers in every state capital are trying to figure out how to make more money from the sale of cigarettes.
+One side is quietly encouraging vice in order to tax it, while the other side loudly condemns, while quietly happy to have people to lecture.

 A group of state attorneys general are asking the nation’s top pharmacy chains to follow rival CVS and stop selling tobacco products.